 Example: If an Aboriginal person tells you that you have the wrong end of the stick on an issue affecting us.
 Don’t push back and tell us we are wrong.
 Sit with it and digest what has been said.
 Reflect.

 6. Don’t go it alone

-Example: In research have us on the research team as one of the investigators.
+Example: When conducting academic or professional research, have us on the research team as one of the investigators.
 In the workplace, make sure that you employ Aboriginal people on Aboriginal projects.

 Example: Appreciate and value the variety of perspectives we bring to public debate.
 Allow us to air our various opinions without being upset or surprised that we don’t agree.

-So this is not an exhaustive list.
+So, this is not an exhaustive list.
 I can’t promise you aren’t going to get growled at from time to time.
-We all do!
-But remember: Aboriginal people need to be the actors, directors and producers on issues affecting us with non-Aboriginal people the backstage crew.
+Accept that your experience as a non-Indigenous person is vastly different from that of an Aboriginal and/or Torres Strait Islander.
+Just remember: Aboriginal people need to be the actors, directors and producers on issues affecting us with non-Aboriginal people can help by being the backstage crew.

 Summer May Finlay is a Yorta Yorta woman, academic, writer and a public health consultant.
 Summer has worked in a number of different areas relating to Aboriginal health and social justice.
 Follow Summer @OnTopicAus